nxtwave/angular-lazyload/README.md

 * bundling the CSS/SCSS code,
 * bundling the vendor library code,
 * running and testing the application with Webpack Dev Server
-* **Lazy Loading** of secondary feature modules

-## Lazy Loading

-Lazy loading is the main feature of this proof-of-concept.
-For scaling a large Angular application, we want to minimize the initial load size and load time and only load portions of the application as they are required based on user navigation.

-We load the home module for the home page on application startup.
-When the user navigates to the contact page, the contact module is loaded, and when the user navigates to the about page, the about module is loaded.
-The application is too small to measure the performance difference.
-However, you can monitor the loading of resources through the browser console.

 ## Application Stack:

 * Angular 1.5+
 * Angular-UI-Router
-* ocLazyLoad
 * Javascript 5
 * Bootstrap 3.x
 * Webpack 2.x